moabe84/solvation_free_energy/README.md

 **Step 4: ML Model Training**

-In this step, ML models are trained on the reference dataset (solv_free_energy_dataset.csv) using [DeepChem package](https://deepchem.io/) and the "MLModelsTrianing.ipynb" Script:
+In this step, ML models are trained on the reference dataset (solv_free_energy_dataset.csv) using [DeepChem package](https://deepchem.io/) and the "MLModelsTrianing_DeepChem.ipynb" Script:

 **Results:**